Are Your Reasoning Models Reasoning or Guessing? A Mechanistic Analysis of Hierarchical Reasoning Models

 \subsection{Reasoning or Guessing?}

-The discoveries in Section~\ref{single_grok} have already showed that the segments of HRM do not serve as a cumulative way of refining the output.
+The discoveries in \cref{single_grok} have already showed that the segments of HRM do not serve as a cumulative way of refining the output.
 Further, for the samples on which HRM achieved success, the contribution of each segment are not equal: most of the intermediate steps clustered around the spurious fixed point, making no substantial progress.
-This shows that HRM is perfectly capable of getting the solution in very few steps, given the correct latent state.
-However, it does not really strategize its search in latent space.
+This shows that HRM is perfectly capable of getting the solution in very few steps, if only already being around the correct latent state.
+However, it does not really strategize its search in the latent space.

-We conclude that HRM does not `reason' in the commonsense way of approaching the solution gradually, despite using recursive architecture to mimic human reasoning behavior.
-If one insists on making an analogy to human intelligence, it resembles `guessing' more than `reasoning'.
+We conclude that HRM does not ``reason'' in the commonsense way of approaching the solution gradually, despite using recursive architecture to mimic human reasoning behavior.
+If one insists on making an analogy to human intelligence, it resembles ``guessing'' more than ``reasoning''.

-Another corroboration of this claim is the fact that the multiple pass techniques in Section~\ref{perturb} benefits performance.
-Given multiple chances to try approaching the puzzle with different perspectives, HRM is able to achieve much better accuracy; likewise, human is more likely to be correct with multiple guessing attempts.
+Another corroboration of this claim is the fact that the multiple pass techniques in \cref{perturb} benefits performance.
+Given multiple chances to try approaching the puzzle with different perspectives, HRM is able to achieve much better accuracy; likewise, a human is more likely to be correct with multiple guessing attempts.
 However, if one is to approach a complex problem through deliberative reasoning, the number of attempts typically matters less.